Olympic National Park Elopement Guide

 1) Decide on your location and time of year, check out this guide for amazing locations to help you get started!

 2) Pick your photographer.
-Finding your photographer can be one of the harder parts of planning your elopement, however if you want a photographer who specializes in elopements and intimate weddings, and someone who is going to be your elopement guide and adventure photographer, HI!
-I would freaking love to not only document your special day but give you a damn good elopement experience.
-Fill out my contact form to get started!
+Finding your photographer can be one of the harder parts of planning your elopement, however if you want a photographer who not only specializes in elopements but will also guide you throughout everything you need to plan your dream adventure, let's chat!

 4) You’ll decide on your accommodations and lodging.
 I go over a bunch of campgrounds, lodging and RV details in this guide but you’ll want to pick a place to stay that aligns with your plans and is near your elopement location.